vuejs/vitepress/docs/en/reference/default-theme-config.md

 - Type: `string | false`

 You can customize this item to replace the default site title (`title` in app config) in nav.
-When set to `false`, title in nav will be disabled.
+When set to `false`, the title in nav will be disabled.
 Useful when you have `logo` that already contains the site title text.

 ```ts
 export default {